 3. Are you able to commit to volunteering for a considerable length of time? (eg. minimum two months)

-- You should always ask a child (and the organisation you are working with) prior to taking a photo with a child, as this protects their autonomy and dignity.
+- You should always ask a child (and the organization you are working with) prior to taking a photo with a child, as this protects their autonomy and dignity.

 - You should never tag photos of children, or add children on social media (as this can expose them to forms of abuse).

-- You should always seek permission from a child and your organisation prior to posting a photo of them.
+- You should always seek permission from a child and your organization prior to posting a photo of them.

 Child Protection Policy at Center For Girls

-The strict Child Protection Policy at Center for Girls follows the United Nations Declaration on the Rights of the Child, to which Thailand is a signatory.
-The UN Convention on the Rights of the Child states that every child has the right to: Life, Development, Participation and Protection.
+The strict Child Protection Policy at Center for Girls (CFG) follows the United Nations Declaration on the Rights of the Child, to which Thailand is a signatory.
+The UN Convention on the Rights of the Child states that every child has the right to Life, Development, Participation, and Protection.

-When hiring, CFG will seek out staff and volunteers who demonstrate knowledge and understanding of ethical issues associated with research, monitoring, and evaluation and other participatory processes involving children and young people.
-Upon arrival, all staff and visitors must sign and adhere to our child protection policy, as well as view a powerpoint and take a quiz regarding the policy.
+When hiring, CFG will seek out staff and volunteers who demonstrate knowledge and understanding of ethical issues associated with research, monitoring, evaluation, and other participatory processes involving children and young people.
+Upon arrival, all staff and visitors must sign and adhere to our child protection policy, as well as view a PowerPoint and take a quiz regarding the policy.

 ‘It’s time to step up for child rights, don’t become another good person doing the wrong thing because you didn’t do your research’